python/cpython/Doc/c-api/intro.rst

 There may be additional checks not mentioned here.

-Defining :c:macro:`Py_TRACE_REFS` enables reference tracing.
-When defined, a circular doubly linked list of active objects is maintained by adding two extra fields to every :c:type:`PyObject`.
-Total allocations are tracked as well.
-Upon exit, all existing references are printed.
-(In interactive mode this happens after every statement run by the interpreter.)
+Defining :c:macro:`Py_REF_DEBUG` enables reference tracing.
+When defined, total allocations are tracked as well.
 Implied by :c:macro:`Py_DEBUG`.

 Please refer to :file:`Misc/SpecialBuilds.txt` in the Python source distribution for more detailed information.